HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Experiments

-The full HMR-Net consistently outperforms both variants across all metrics and datasets, demonstrating the effectiveness of combining domain-aware routing with fine-grained token-level specialization.
-Notably, it achieves $81.24$ AP$_{50}$ on DOTA and $49.57$ on xView, with consistent gains across all object sizes.
-These results highlight that hierarchical routing enables the model to maintain global consistency while capturing local structural and semantic diversity.
+The full HMR-Net consistently outperforms both variants across all datasets, demonstrating the benefit of combining domain-aware routing with fine-grained spatial specialization.
+In particular, it achieves 81.24 AP$_{50}$ on DOTA and 49.57 AP on xView, with consistent improvements across object scales.
+These results confirm the effectiveness of hierarchical routing in capturing various scene variations.

-We evaluate the effect of our model regularization strategy with respect to both representation collapse and convergence.
-To assess potential collapse in routing behaviour, we visualize the diversity of hidden representations from the router networks using Gaussian kernel density estimation, as illustrated in Fig. \ref{collapse}.
-The resulting heatmaps for both classification and detection tasks show a uniform distribution of hidden states, indicating balanced expert allocation and a reduced risk of representation collapse.
+We further evaluate the effect of the proposed regularization strategy on routing stability and representation collapse.
+Fig.~\ref{collapse} visualizes router representations using Gaussian kernel density estimation.
+The resulting heatmaps show well-distributed hidden states for both classification and detection, indicating balanced expert utilization and a reduced risk of representation collapse.